-- 1. All existing members and volunteers holding a prescribed position must obtain a National Police Check by making application to the South Australian Police (or present an appropriate document that is less than three years old).
-The cost of obtaining this check will be met by using the SANFL's VOAN. - 2.
-On receipt of the check the original document must be presented to the Hills Football League Inc. - 3.
-The document will be assessed in accordance with standard C4 and C5 of this document and returned to the person as soon as practicable. - 4.
-The criminal history assessment will be repeated every three years or as requested by the SANFL or Hills Football League Inc..
+- 1. All new and existing staff, members and volunteers of the SAWFL, holding a prescribed position must obtain and National Police Certificate by making application to the South Australian Police (or present an appropriate document that is less than three years old). - 2.
+On receipt of the NPC the original document must be presented to the SAWFL Authorised Officer. - 3.
+The document will be assessed in accordance with standards C4 and C5 of this document and returned to the person as soon as practicable. - 4.
+The criminal history assessment will be repeated every three years or as requested by the SANFL or SAWFL